lenderpanel

 Recently asked questions about conveyancing in Bickley

-Various internet forums that I have visited warn that are the primary reason for stalling in Bickley conveyancing transactions.
+I have been told that property searches are the primary reason for obstruction in Bickley conveyancing transactions.
 Is that correct?

-The Council of Property Search Organisations (CoPSO) published determinations of research by MoveWithUs that conveyancing searches do not figure amongst the most frequent causes of delays during the legal transfer of property.
-Local searches are not likely to be the root cause of delay in conveyancing in Bickley.
+The Council of Property Search Organisations (CoPSO) released conclusions of research by MoveWithUs that conveyancing searches do not feature within the most frequent causes of delays during the legal transfer of property.
+Local searches are not likely to feature in any delay in conveyancing in Bickley.

-An example of a Lease Extension case for a Bickley premises is 1 Southlands Court Southlands Road in September 2013.
+An example of a Lease Extension decision for a Bickley residence is 1 Southlands Court Southlands Road in September 2013.
 The Leasehold Valuation Tribunal determined that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 was £30,541 This case was in relation to 1 flat.
-The unexpired lease term was 50.57 years.
+The unexpired term was 50.57 years.

 Last updated